Indigenous Fishery Monitoring Fund

 - Degree to which the project uses innovative tools, methods, or processes in fishery monitoring.

-We will notify applicants as soon as possible if their project has been approved.
 All applicants, successful or not, will be advised in writing of the decision.
 Review, approval and notification times may vary depending on the number and complexity of applications received.

 Preparing a contribution agreement

 Shortly after you receive notification of approval, a program representative will reach out to you to start developing a contribution agreement, drawing on the information provided in your application.
-To facilitate this process and avoids delays, please provide as much information as possible in your application, including details on planned work activities, deliverables and expenditures.
+To facilitate this process and avoid delays, please provide as much information as possible in your application, including details on planned work activities, deliverables and expenditures.

 Further information on agreement drafting, administration and reporting will be shared at that time.